 Reciprocity / Transfer of IC&RC Credentials

 Reciprocity is the process of transferring an IC&RC credential from one IC&RC member board to another.
-In order to qualify for reciprocity, you must be fully certified with the IC&RC and CCB as a CAC – Certified Addiction Counselor, CCS – Certified Clinical Supervisor, CPS – Certified Prevention Specialist, or a CCDP/CCDP-D – Certified Co-Occurring Disorders Professional.
-Some professionals may choose to maintain their credentials in multiple regions (for example, Connecticut and Florida) and in order to do so you would be required to meet the ongoing recertification standards with both boards.
+In order to qualify for reciprocity, you must be fully certified with the IC&RC and CCB as an AADC - Advanced Alcohol and Drug Counselor, CAC – Certified Addiction Counselor, CCS – Certified Clinical Supervisor, CPS – Certified Prevention Specialist, or a CPRS - Certified Peer Recovery Specialist.
+Some professionals may choose to maintain their credentials in multiple regions (for example, Connecticut and Florida) and in order to do so you would be required to meet the ongoing renewal standards with both boards.

 In order to apply for reciprocity, you would first determine if the board you are interested in transferring to offers the IC&RC credential that you hold with the CCB and IC&RC.